Elizabeth Schaefer, LCPC, CADC

 I became a therapist because I received high-quality help for my own mental health when I was a teenager, and I wanted to pay that forward.
 I’ve been in therapy for 20 years now, and I know the value of having a long-standing positive relationship with someone who isn’t a family member or a friend.
 This isn’t to knock family or friends; rather, it can be tremendously freeing to have someone in your corner who’s there for you no matter what, regardless of who else comes in or out of your life as you grow and change.
 My therapist has accepted me unconditionally throughout three different coming-out processes – as a queer woman, as a person in a polyamorous relationship, and as a member of the kink community – and I can’t tell you how much of a difference that has made for me in being able to know and love myself in all my parts.

-I was born and raised in Chicago, got my Masters degree in Clinical Professional Psychology at Roosevelt University, and then added a certificate in Addictions Studies from Harold Washington College.
-I’m a licensed professional counselor (LPC), a certified alcohol and drug counselor (CADC), and a proud member of Kink and Poly Aware Chicago Therapists (KPACT).
-For the last 8 years, I’ve been doing a mix of psychotherapy and addictions counseling.
+I was born and raised in Chicago, got my Masters degree in Clinical Professional Psychology at Roosevelt University, and then added a certificate in addiction studies from Harold Washington College.
+I’m a Licensed Clinical Professional Counselor (LCPC), a Certified Alcohol and Drug Counselor (CADC), and a proud member of Kink and Poly Aware Chicago Therapists (KPACT).
+For the last 8 years, I’ve been doing a mix of psychotherapy and addiction counseling.
 This has ranged from once-a-month individual therapy to daily sessions on inpatient detox units, so I’ve been around awhile and I’ve seen a fair bit.
 I’ve also had years of experience in working with trauma and helping people get to a point where their past doesn’t run their lives anymore.
 I am currently working towards my certification in EMDR Therapy and am currently healing trauma through EMDR with my clients.
 I would be honored to walk with you on your journey toward whatever your goals might be.

 Pronouns – She/Her/Hers